Joseph-Irving/community/keps/sig-apps/0008-sidecarcontainer.md

 ## Summary

-To solve the issue of sidecars not being well supported we can create a new type of container called a sidecar which are handled like normal containers but with the caveat that running sidecar containers will always be terminated when all non-sidecar containers have terminated.
-This will solve the problem of Jobs not completing/failing when a sidecar container never exits due to it having no awareness of the 'primary' container.
+To solve the problem of container lifecycle dependency we can create a new class of container: a "sidecar container" that behaves primarily like a normal container but is handled differently during termination and startup.

 ## Motivation

-SideCar containers have always been used in some ways but just not formally identified as such, with the introduction of Jobs and Cronjobs it became clear that they're not handled very well.
+SideCar containers have always been used in some ways but just not formally identified as such, they are becoming more common in a lot of applications and as more people have used them, more issues have cropped up.

+Here are some examples of the main problems:

+### Jobs
  If you have a Job with two containers one of which is actually doing the main processing of the job and the other is just facilitating it, you encounter a problem when the main process finishes; your sidecar container will carry on running so the job will never finish.

 The only way around this problem is to manage the sidecar container's lifecycle manually and arrange for it to exit when the main container exits.
 This is typically achieved by building an ad-hoc signalling mechanism to communicate completion status between containers.
 Common implementations use a shared scratch volume mounted into all pods, where lifecycle status can be communicated by creating and watching for the presence of files.
 This pattern has several disadvantages: